zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 Now, that's quite a gap!
 The delta between earlier AMD GPUs and the latest NVIDIA GPUs is 3x; comparing the latest AMD and NVIDIA GPUs, we still see a 2.5x disparity in memory consumption.
 Intel[^6] is a little ahead of RDNA4, at 2.4x larger BLAS vs NVIDIA.

-Now, this table presents each BLAS memory consumption as a function of the GPU - it's clear that there's some effect of the GPU generation on the memory consumption[^3].
+Now, this table presents each BLAS memory consumption as a function of the GPU - it's clear that there's some effect of the GPU generation on the memory consumption.
 However, another important contributing factor is the software, or more specifically the driver.
 For AMD, we can compare the results of the various driver releases during the last year, as well as an alternative driver, [radv](https://docs.mesa3d.org/drivers/radv.html)[^4], on the same GPU - Radeon 7900 GRE:

 | Driver (RDNA3)   | BLAS size | Bytes/triangle |
 | ---------------- | --------- | -------------- |